athyfr/python-tk-calculator-project/devlog.md

     function signature of `zip`.
 Applied it to a function in `test_matrix.py`.
     - This means my use of `typing.Any` is no longer necessary.
 Adjusted LSP rules accordingly.

+## Apr 7th

+49. Reconfigured development environment for simplicity; replaced `nix develop` flake with devenv.

+## Apr 8th

+50. Found use of RNG in tests better than testing all possible combos.